steffenmueller4/steffenmueller4.github.io/_posts/2025-02-09-modulith-trend.md

 ## What is a Modular Monolith/Modulith?

-In general, modular monoliths (in short: moduliths) want to combine the benefits of monoliths and microservices {% cite Su2024 %}, {% cite Su2023 %}.
+In general, modular monoliths (in short: moduliths) are a software architecture pattern that want to combine the benefits of monoliths and microservices {% cite Su2024 %}, {% cite Su2023 %}.
-The major benefit of monoliths is the enhanced maintainability/less complexity and, thus, often faster development speed, because a monolith is a less distributed system compared to microservices architectures where different domains are separated into different microservices.
+The major benefit of monoliths is the enhanced maintainability/less complexity and, thus, often faster development speed, because a monolith is a less distributed software system compared to microservices where different domains are separated into different microservices.
 The major benefits of microservices is scalability, independent deployability, and modularity (if you design them properly via, e.g., separating domains; see also: [here]({% post_url 2022-05-10-building-an-event-driven-microservice-application %}) or {% cite Newman2019 %}).

 Thus, a modulith comprises bad deployability and bad maintainability—oh, wait... wrong me ;-)—of course, we want to achieve modularity comparable to microservices and enhanced maintainability/less complexity due to a less distributed system such as in monoliths {% cite Su2024 %}, {% cite Su2023 %}.